Who is this course suitable for?

-Handouts are given for every topic and written in key points instead of vast amounts of text.
+Handouts are given for every topic and written in key points rather than vast amounts of text.
 The student builds on these during the lesson by writing their own notes – essential to provide that memory link which will serve them as they later review their notes in revision

-A student’s commitment to their progress is essential however, we aim to guide and support them as they take ownership of, and responsibility for, their learning and development of a professional and reflective attitude which will serve them, their practices and their patients
+A student’s commitment to their progress is essential.
+In addition to that, we aim to guide and support them as they take ownership of, and responsibility for, their learning and for the development of a professional and reflective attitude which will serve them, their practices and their patients.

 What are the fees and when do these have to be paid?

-This covers course costs and NEBDN exam fees (£425) and registration and coursework fees (£60)
+This covers course costs and NEBDN registration and exam fees (£485).

 What happens if a student cannot take the exam as planned?
 Or does not pass?

-In line with GDC recommendations, the aim is to enter the student at the end of the course.
-Only if there is an unavoidable situation will deferment be considered.
-In this case the student will pay an administrative and course extension fee and enter the next exam in 6 months’ time
+In line with GDC recommendations, the aim is to enter a student at the end of the course.
+Only in an unavoidable situation will deferment be considered.
+In this case the student will pay an administrative and course extension fee and enter the next exam in 6 months’ time.